Wondamonstaa/PhantomChase/README.md

 ---

 ## How to Run the Project:
 1) Start by downloading the project repository from Git.
+Please, note, that the git repository contains the folder TO_USE.
+The following folder has all the essential resources I have been using to successfully run the project.
-2) Navigate to the NetGameSim directory: use your terminal or command prompt to navigate to the "NetGameSim" directory within the downloaded project folder.
+2) Navigate to the NetRandomWalker directory: use your terminal or command prompt to navigate to the "NetRandomWalker" directory within the downloaded project folder.
+3) Before your run the project, please, make sure that your current setting satisfy the requirements: a) Scala version: 2.13.10; b) JDK version: 1.8; c) SBT version: 1.9.6; d) Apache Spark version: 3.5.0.
+4) After all the prerequisites are met, please, go to File -> Project Structure -> Modules -> Add -> JARs or Directories -> select TO_USE folder -> netmodelsim.jar -> select the uploaded module -> set scope to 'Compile' -> click 'Apply' -> click 'OK'.
+By doing so I ensure that the essential injected binary files will not be missing.
+The following .jar file allows me to get access to the methods implemented in the original project created by Dr. Mark.
+Specified setting in the build.sbt allow to mix multiple Scala versions without any errors.
-3) In your terminal, run the following command to clean, compile, and execute the project: `sbt clean compile run`.
+5) In your terminal, run the following command to clean, compile, and execute the project: `sbt clean compile run`.
 The following command successfully launched the Main class of the program which contains the essential methods for program execution of the written methods within other objects.
-4) To run tests and ensure the code's functionality, use the following command: `sbt clean test`.
+6) To run tests and ensure the code's functionality, use the following command: `sbt clean test`.
+The tests written are located within src/test/scala/RandomWalkerTest path directory.
 All the tests on my end ran successfully among with tests written by Dr. Mark.
-5) If you need to create a .jar file for your project, execute the following command: `sbt clean assembly`.
-The resulting jar will be placed in __NetGameSim/target/scala-3.2.2/netmodelsim.jar__
+7) If you need to create a .jar file for your project, execute the following command: `sbt clean assembly`.
+The resulting jar will be placed in __NetGameSim/target/scala-3.2.2/netrandomwalker.jar__
-6) If you prefer using IntelliJ for development: a) Import the project into IntelliJ IDE. b) Build the project. c) Create a "configuration" for the Main.scala file. d) Set the configuration's arguments to be the input and output folders, separated by a space.
+8) If you prefer using IntelliJ for development: a) Import the project into IntelliJ IDE. b) Build the project. c) Create a "configuration" for the Main.scala file. d) Set the configuration's arguments to be the input and output folders, separated by a space.
 NB: to run the project properly, a user, i.e. you, should specify the input/output paths in the application.conf file.
+The current configurations are set to default values which you may have to change to run the project successfully.
-8) Ensure that your local input/output folder has the necessary permissions to allow the program to read from and write to it.
+9) Ensure that your local input/output folder has the necessary permissions to allow the program to read from and write to it.
 You can check and adjust folder permissions by right-clicking on the project directory, selecting "Properties," and navigating to the "Security" tab.
 Make sure that the group "Users" has both "Read" and "Write" permissions.
-9) Before running the program, ensure that Hadoop is running on your machine.
+10) Before running the program, ensure that Hadoop is running on your machine.
 The program may depend on Hadoop, so it's essential to have it set up and running correctly.
 ---

 ## Requirements: